This post contains affiliate links which means I may receive a commission at no extra cost to you if you purchase after clicking one of my links.

 You may get cloth figured out right away, or maybe you need to do some trial and error.
 If your only reason you want to do cloth is to feel crunchy, you may have a really hard time wanting to stick it out through a problem, especially when you’re dealing with all of the other struggles of the post-partum period and new motherhood.

 However, if your why goes deeper than that, you will be much more motivated to do what you need to do to make it work for your family.
 Figure out your why, and then assess your commitment to that value.
-If you feel you are committed, then yes, cloth diapers are right for you.
+Cloth diapers are right for you if you feel committed to them.

 If you would like to learn more about some great reasons to choose cloth diapers, check out: The Pros of Cloth Diapers